Here’s proof (from 1988!) that Apple leaks are nothing new

 I just found and digitized a local news item from San Francisco’s KGO, broadcast in February 1988.
 It features the late tech-media pioneer David Bunnell, whose latest publication, at the time, was an Apple-centric weekly called Macintosh Today.
 Remarkably, it had gotten ahold of a 160-page internal Apple document about the Macintosh Portable, the company’s first truly mobile computer, which didn’t get announced until the following September.

-Here’s David talking to news anchors Pete Wilson and Suzanne Saunders Shaw, whom former KGO producer Martha Feingold identified for me.
+Here’s Bunnell talking to news anchors Pete Wilson and Suzanne Saunders Shaw, both which were identified for me by former KGO producer Martha Feingold.
 At one point, Wilson wonders if the whole leak was secretly plotted by Apple as a promotional stunt: